-Astana Opera Academy soloist wins Grand Prix at vocal competition
+Astana Opera Academy soloist wins Grand Prix at Vocal Competition

 ASTANA.
-KAZINFORM - The Astana Opera International Opera Academy attendees won three prizes at the Marat Aitimov Republican Vocal Competition «Dauys».
-Aigerim Amanzholova became the Grand Prix laureate, the first place was awarded to Dinmukhamed Koshkinbayev, and the third – to Valeriy Selivanov, Kazinform has learned from the Astana Opera’s press service.
+KAZINFORM The Astana Opera International Opera Academy attendees won three prizes at the Marat Aitimov Republican Vocal Competition «Dauys».
+Aigerim Amanzholova became the Grand Prix laureate, the first place was awarded to Dinmukhamed Koshkinbayev, and the third – to Valeriy Selivanov.

 The Honored Worker of Kazakhstan Marat Aitimov Competition was first held in 2019 and was named after the famous singer and vocal teacher, whose student is Dimash Qudaibergen.
 This year, 46 young performers from all over Kazakhstan took part in the vocal competition.
-Its winner, Aigerim Amanzholova, is positive that an important part of her victory belongs to the teachers.
+Its winner, Aigerim Amanzholova, is positive that an important part of her victory belongs to the teachers, Kazinform cites the Astana Opera’s Press Office.

 «Any competition requires good preparation, serious work with a teacher.
 The Honored Worker of Kazakhstan, Professor Azamat Zheltyrguzov had a major role in my success.
 Together with him, we compiled a program, worked on vocals, phrasing, style, portrayal,» the soloist notes. «Certainly, the International Opera Academy played a huge role in my professional development.
 Here we are taught by eminent singers and vocal teachers, and our task is to take the best from them.»